Praise God even in difficult times

 There is a very close relationship between praise and faith.
 Our praise, especially in times of trial, strengthens our faith and makes it grow.
 Faith is, in a way, the fuel of praise.
 The account of the capture of Jericho (Joshua 6) shows that praise of proclamation, in the face of situations that seem humanly impossible, allows the miracle to be accomplished.
 All the “Jerichos of our lives” can only fall if we demonstrate our faith in Jesus Christ, in praise, in spirit and in truth.

 It is when everything seems to rage against us that we should praise the most, with more faith.
-To praise God without seeking an explanation for what we are living, nor to imagine how the Lord will act.
+Let us praise God without seeking an explanation for what we are living, nor to imagine how the Lord will act.
 Let us trust Him entirely because He loves us!

 If we could always understand God’s ways, or praise Him only after receiving His blessings, we could never become victors.